How Could 2-Year Old Online Prescriptions Provider – Felix Health – Raise $10 Million?

 We’ve worked with several healthcare providers including long-term care homes to solve their compliance, app, EHR, EMR-related challenges.

-We are even providing a white-label telemedicine solution which starts from $20000 which has been adopted by more than 20 healthcare providers in Canada and the USA.
+We are even providing a white-label telemedicine solution that starts from $40000 which has been adopted by more than 40 healthcare providers in Canada and the USA.

 For specific pricing, check out our dedicated page.